tooru89/Image_AlignmentTT/README.txt

 Image_AlignmentTT.java

 ##Installation
-Download "Image_AligmentTT.java" to the plugins folder or subfolder, and compile it with the "Compile and Run" command.
+Download "Image_AlignmentTT.java" to the plugins folder or subfolder, and compile it with the "Compile and Run" command.
 Restart ImageJ to add the "Image Alignment" command to the Plugins menu.
 For more information see: http://imagej.net/

 ##Procedures
 1. "Image_AlignmentTT.java" requires 2 channels stack images as an input.
 First, you have to open 2 channels stack images.